 It is important to act quickly after a bus accident.
 There are statute of limitations that can affect your ability to file an injury claim.
 If you miss these deadlines, you are barred from being able to file a claim or a bus accident lawsuit in the future.
 If the bus company is a public entity, you might have even less time than you think!
 For this reason, it is critical that you contact our personal injury law firm immediately.
 We can file your claim on-time to ensure that you receive fair compensation.

 Call Us Today to Speak With an Experienced Bus Accident Attorney

-If you were hurt in an accident involving a bus, speak to an attorney as soon as you can.
+If you were hurt in an accident involving a bus, speak to us immediately.
 The nationally recognized team of bus accident lawyers and legal professionals at Stewart J. Guss, Attorney at Law, understands how seriously these accidents can damage victims.
-We have protected the rights of injured victims of bus accidents for more than 20 years.
+Our personal injury lawyers have protected the rights of injured victims of bus accidents for more than 20 years.
 We do everything we can to ensure that our clients obtain the compensation to which they are entitled.

-If a bus accident injured you, call our office right now for your free consultation!
+If a bus accident injured you, call our office right now for your free case evaluation!
 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
-We are available 24 hours a day, seven days a week, so call us today at 800-898-4877, or contact us now by .
+We are available 24 hours a day, seven days a week, so call us today at 800-898-4877, or contact us now by CLICKING HERE.

 See what past clients have to say:

 "Mr. Guss was wonderful.
 He fought hard against the insurance company to get us what we deserved.
 I went from owing almost $5000 in medical bills to actually getting money in my pocket.
 Absolutely Amazing!!!!!
 A big thank you from me and my family!!!" -Karley B.